inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 ![random increase_same_seeds](/assets/images/tutorials/multicolor_satin/random_increase_same_seed.png)

 Now when we superimpose the three columns, we see that there is a perfect superposition of the borders.
-The red column has expanded to the left like the blue column and to the right like the green column.
+The red column has expanded to the left exactly like the blue column and to the right exactly like the green column.
 On the other hand, for the same zig, the widening to the left is different from the widening to the right.

 ### Method almost as simple, with perfect fit but unfortunately not general